 - 1. The Project Area is suitable for conversion.
 The appraisal(s) must clearly identify the highest value alternative land use for the Project Area and indicate how the physical characteristics of the Project Area are suitable for the alternative land use. - 2.
-The appraisal(s) must conform with the following minimum standards8: - a.
+The appraisal(s) must conform with the following minimum standards: - a.
 Appraisal reports shall be prepared and signed by a Licensed or Certified Real Estate Appraiser in good standing. - b.
 Appraisal reports shall include descriptive photographs and maps of sufficient quality and detail to depict the subject property and any market data relied upon, including the relationship between the location of the subject property and the market data. - c.
 Appraisal reports shall include a complete description of the subject property land, site characteristics and improvements.
-Valuations based on a property's development potential shall include:
+Valuations based on a property's development potential shall include: - i.
+Verifiable data on the development potential of the land (e.g., Certificates of Compliance, Tentative Map, Final Map). - ii.
+A description of what would be required for a development project to proceed (e.g., legal entitlements, infrastructure). - iii.
+Presentation of evidence that sufficient demand exists, or is likely to exist in the future, to provide market support for the development. - iv.
+Where conversion to commercial, residential, or agricultural land uses is identified as the highest value alternative land use, the appraisal(s) must demonstrate that the slope of Project Area land is compatible with the alternative land use by identifying two areas with similar average slope

-&lt;sup>8 Adapted from Sections 5096.501 and 5096.517, Public Resources Code, State of California.
+&lt;sup>10 Adapted from Sections 5096.501 and 5096.517, Public Resources Code, State of California.